openadventure/Open-Adventure/README.md

 The files listed here are divided into different sections.
 The primary section, labeled "rulebook", is where the bulk of the game rules can be found.
 Additional OA-related products also exist to expand or augment the **Open Adventure** game.
 The project files are:

 * [Rulebook][rulebook] - The "BIEM" series which is divided into the *Basic Rulebook*, *Intermediate Rulebook*, *Expert Rulebook*, *Master Rulebook* and the *Game Master's Rulebook*.
 There is also a *Complete Rulebook* which is a compendium of all the **Open Adventure** rules.
+* [Pocket Quest][pocketquest] - The revolutionary **Open Adventure** rules condensed into a single sheet of paper (printed duplex).
+The entire game (including equipment, magic, game master rules, etc.) can be played with six sheets of rules total.
+Pocket Quest aims to allow for OA to be played when few resources, time or rules are available.
+See 8-Bit Adventures below.
+* [8-Bit Adventures][8bitadventures] - A *Simple Text Adventure Game* built completly off the *Pocket Quest* ruleset.
+8BA uses a series of text files saved on your computer system to play a game similair to [MUD][mud] mixed with a [Choose Your Own Adventure][CYOA], [Roleplaying Game][RPG] and [Adventure Game][AG] elements.
+Played in a retro style.
 * [Character Record Sheets][charactersheets] - The main character sheets used when playing OA.
 Comes in two versions: fantasy and science-fiction.
 The layouts are the same, only the title font is different.
 * [Adventure Pack][adventurepack] - This is a secondary project that offers printable equipment, feat, talent, magic and character cards.
 May also include blank map templates.
 * [Canon Converter][canon] - A secondary project that aims to translate **Open Adventure** characters to the realm of the Dungeons & Dragons canon of the *Rules Cyclopedia* era.
 Also allows for RC-created characters to be converted to OA.